Azure/aks-baseline-automation/docs/app-docs/pull-push-steps/app-flaskapp-pull-gitops.md

        ```bash
        az account set --subscription "YOURAZURESUBSCRIPTION" *\#Set a subscription to be the current active subscription*
        ```
-    1. Create a file called `ghtoAzAuth.sh` in your bash working directory and copy the code block in this .md file into it: https://github.com/Azure/aks-baseline-automation/blob/main/docs/oidc-federated-credentials.md.
+    1. Create a file called `ghToAzAuth.sh` in your bash working directory and copy the code block in this .md file into it: https://github.com/Azure/aks-baseline-automation/blob/main/docs/oidc-federated-credentials.md.
 You will need to update the following variable values:
        ```bash
        APPNAME=myApp
        RG=<AKS resource group name>